Installing Drupal with Drush, the Basics

-Drush is a command line interface that help us to speed up administrative and development tasks for Drupal sites.
-After installing this Drush, we’ll be able to perform useful action simply by typing command into a terminal —actions that would usually take multiple steps in a web browser.
+Drush is a command-line interface that helps us to speed up administrative and development tasks for Drupal sites.
+After installing this Drush, we’ll be able to perform useful action simply by typing a command into a terminal —actions that would usually take multiple steps in a web browser.
 Drush runs on Drupal 6, 7 well as 8.

 Note: Drupal 8, works only with Drush 8.

-Couple of task which can be be done using Drush easily are :
+Couple of tasks which can be done using Drush easily are :